sravindr1/tensorflow_bike_classification/README.md

 passing the first fc layer node output is given by the keep_prob parameter of the drop out layer.The final fcn maps 1024 features to 2 features.The 2 feature value are the logits used in comparing the cost function in the training phase.

-2. test.py
-  Test the model built in train.py and visualize test images with corresponding labels and confidende score produced .

-to be completed...
+The prediction scores for the test set and the test labels are printed along with training and test accuracies for the bike dataset.